Public, private, and nonprofit organizations partner with our students to address real‑world challenges.

 This is a competitive recruitment process.
 Our faculty select projects based on several criteria including student interest; clearly stated problem, challenge, or opportunity; and clearly defined deliverables.

-- October 24: Deadline for proposals
+- May 15: Deadline for proposals

-- Mid-December: Clients notified of proposal status
+- Early June: Clients notified of proposal status

-- December 2025-January 2026: Client intake meeting with faculty advisor
+- Early September: Client intake meeting with faculty advisor

-- February–May 2026: Client works with student-consultant team
+- September-December: Client works with student-consultant team

 Stories about partnerships